ctu-mrs/ctu-mrs.github.io/docs/introduction/uav_ros_interface.md

 ## GainManager

 The [GainManager](https://github.com/ctu-mrs/mrs_uav_managers#GainManager) handles the definition and switching of controller gains for the [So3Controller](https://github.com/ctu-mrs/mrs_uav_controllers#available-controllers).
-The So3Controller should be tuned for a particular UAV model, desired dynamics and the [Odometry](https://github.com/ctu-mrs/mrs_uav_odometry#mrs-uav-odometry-) under which it is going to fly.
+The So3Controller should be tuned for a particular UAV model, desired dynamics, and the [Odometry](https://github.com/ctu-mrs/mrs_uav_odometry#mrs-uav-odometry-) under which it is going to fly.
-A proper set of gains needs to be set based on the flight conditions and odometry source.
+A proper set of gains needs to be provided based on the flight conditions and odometry source.

 Provided services: